 He pointed out that the county’s fund balance increased from $34.8 million in 2014 to $39.7 million in 2017.
 “That’s a significant increase,” he said.

 Partner Alan Kassay noted the county, by eliminating its short-term debt and reducing its long-term debt, had saved taxpayers about $157,000 a year in interest payments.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.